Public Lands

 BLM's Conservation Rule and Conservation as a "Use" (2023)

-Critically analyzing arguments against the BLM's proposed Public Lands Rule and concluding that conservation is inherent in the statutory duties assigned to BLM by the Federal Land Policy and Management Act.
+This paper critically analyzes arguments against the BLM's proposed Public Lands Rule and concludes that "conservation" is a "use" within the statutory duties assigned to BLM by the Federal Land Policy and Management Act.
 Deteriorating land health on public lands, which is forecasted to be exacerbated by climate change, justifies BLM’s prioritization of ecological resilience, intact landscapes, restoration, mitigation, and land health.
 Additionally, emerging market opportunities for conservation and mitigation also justify BLM’s exercise of discretion to develop conservation leases, which are consistent with BLM’s statutory authority and existing regulations.

-Exploring the 30 x 30 target and the America the Beautiful (ATB) Initiative and arguing that while different forms of conservation should be recognized, they should not be treated as equal.
+This paper explores the 30 x 30 target and the America the Beautiful (ATB) Initiative and argues that while different forms of conservation should be recognized, they should not be treated as equal.
 Instead, the ATB Initiative should adopt a transparent methodology to disclose the efficacy of different projects in achieving ecological benefits.
 Similar reporting methodologies are already available and being utilized in the voluntary carbon credit market.
 Adopting a transparent methodology would preserve the credibility of the ATB Initiative and facilitate future conservation by transparently disclosing the goals, management protocols, outcomes, and durability of projects included in the ATB Initiative.

-Describing the chilling effect that the Congressional Review Act can have on federal agencies.
-Looking at the Bureau of Land Management’s Planning Rule, which was struck down in 2017 as an example of how an agency that is statutorily obligated to enact a broad regulatory program can proceed following a joint resolution of disapproval.
+This paper describes the chilling effect that the Congressional Review Act can have on federal agencies, looking at the Bureau of Land Management’s Planning Rule, which was struck down in 2017 as an example of how an agency that is statutorily obligated to enact a broad regulatory program can proceed following a joint resolution of disapproval.

 A Road Map to Net-Zero Emissions for Fossil Fuel Development on Public Lands (2020)